Nikhila-B/FSS17_Group_L/part5/README.md

 ## How to Run

-To run, go to the part5 directory and run 'contrast_sets.py ../../auto.csv 10 10'.
+To run, go to the part5 directory and run 'python contrast_sets.py ../part2/auto.csv 10 10'.
 These are the arguments for creating the tree.

 There is an example output in **output.txt**.